Short story

 While waiting for the teacher, he looked at the other candidates.
 They were amazed by their results as well, and they were leaving the classroom looking at their pieces with great pride.
 The pride he could only bet on this teacher’s approval.

-Finally, the teacher came by his easel, took a quick look and calmly told him: “Tear it up.”
-Cesar’s disappointment made him move his head down, but he sharply straightened it up as if he had intended to nod.
+Finally, the teacher came by his easel, took a quick look, and calmly told him: “Tear it up.”
+Cesar’s disappointment made him lower his head, but he sharply straightened it up as if he had meant to nod.
 While the teacher left, he thought: Today, besides controlling my hand, I need to control my whole body.
 Today, I’m an artist but also a soldier.

-Without thinking more, he tore up his drawing.
-When the teacher heard that straight cut, he turned around and told him: “Bring your brushes on Monday.
+Without thinking further, he tore up his drawing.
+When the teacher heard that clean cut, he turned around.
+“Bring your brushes on Monday.
 I will teach you painting.”

 Cesar woke up on Monday ready for his first day of class.
 It was far from any other first day.
 He felt as if he had known the teacher for years.